adlondon/TwitterClone/README.md

 Site runs on localhost:3000

 **Future updates to be completed**
-* Improve styling to better resemble the Twitter website
-* Add "edit" functionality to tweets
 * Add ability to "follow" other users
 * Add detail view of tweets